 If I do not care about something, I do not exhibit care externally; in word or action.
 And when I try, some will most likely ‘read between the lines’ and know that it is not necessarily from the heart.
 But we also know that sometimes we need to show we care before we even start to understand why.

-My personal little acronym, CARE, I divised for groups and teams I hope will help you in your chosen setting, to recall and consider in moments where caring is not your first response.
+My personal little acronym, CARE, I devised for groups and teams I hope will help you in your chosen setting, to recall and consider in moments where caring is not your first response.

-But I say this as the attitude going into situations, not just the activity.
-I often Equate this with ‘welcome’, and how you make space for the needs and priorities of the ‘other’ in your midst.
+This is the attitude going into situations, not just the activity.
+I often equate this with ‘welcome’, and how you make space for the needs and priorities of the ‘other’ in your midst.
 The attitude of intentionally seeking others out and making space for them, sets the rest of your actions in motion.

 What does your shared experience look like?
 Whether it be the actual making of space or intentionally finding ways to show the attitude you are working on, it is a shared experience.
 You cannot selflessly serve someone one moment and watch them fail in the next.
 Your action feeds into the attitude you hope to espouse, and the cycle continues.